morbargig/nx/README.md

 # Nx App

-### infrestrector code for nx workspace and angular infrestrector libs and more
+### infrastructures code for nx workspace and angular infrastructures libs and more

 - <app-name> refer to app or lib (app/lib names can be found in workspace.json)